saramasarone/enrich_omics/README.md

 #### EnrichR
 - Choose from all EnrichR libraries (Transcription, Pathways, Drugs, etc).
 Default library is "KEGG_pathways_2021"
 - Get table with enrichment results
-- Get plot with enrichment results
+- Get plot with enrichment results ans export it

 #### OpenTargets
 Open Target is currently only supporting the search of a single target